Marinmairnmarin/Marinmairnmarin.github.io/hobbies.md

 | `calories`       | Quantitative | Calories (per-serving)                               |
 | `is_healthy`     | Nominal      | Boolean flag from health-related recipe tags         |

-*No ordinal features* were included in this baseline.

 ## Feature Processing
 - **Quantitative** features were used *as-is* (no scaling needed for trees).